lnxusr1/query-commander/docs/installation/aws.md

 ## Intial Setup

+For optimal performance two APIs are required.
+The REST API serves the pages and simple data objects while the Websocket enables longer running queries to be possible due to AWS timeout limitations in the API Gateway service.  *Without both APIs in place the maximum runtime for a query is 29 seconds.*

 !!! important
     For the package creation to work properly you should execute all commands on an Amazon Linux x86_64 server as this is most similar to the Lambda runtime environment of the same architecture.